tiagofrcosta/backend-engineering-challenge/README.md

 > python challenge.py --help | -h

-Or run one of the following to use defaults settings:
+Or run the following to use defaults settings:

  > python challenge.py (--input=file| -i=file)